Reduce Your Eye Care Costs

 Eye Care Benefits in Health Reimbursement Arrangements (HRAs)

-A health reimbursement arrangement is similar to an FSA, except that you don't lose the money if it isn't spent within a certain time period.
-And, unlike an FSA, you can use pre-tax dollars in an HRA to pay for preventive care such as eye exams.
+A health reimbursement arrangement (HRA) is similar to an FSA, except that you don't lose the money if it isn't spent within a certain time period.
+And, unlike an FSA, you usually can use pre-tax dollars in an HRA to pay for preventive care such as eye exams.

-You can also use funds in an HRA to pay for your health insurance premiums.
+You also can use funds in an HRA to pay for your health insurance premiums.

 As with a flexible spending account, to set up an HRA, your employer will:

-- Sponsor a menu of employee benefits, similar to those listed under the cafeteria plan, that you can choose from.
+• Sponsor a menu of employee benefits, similar to those listed under the cafeteria plan, that you can choose from.

-- Deposit a certain amount of your pre-taxed salary (employer contribution) in an account you can use for these qualified health care costs.
+• Deposit a certain amount of your pre-taxed salary (employer contribution) in an account you can use for these qualified health care costs.

 Your employer may apply the pre-taxed portion of your salary to your HRA account either in one lump sum at the beginning of the year or on a monthly basis.
 Money credited to an HRA does not accrue interest.